PROGRAMS & APPLICATIONS

 What are the housing accommodations like?

 There are two structures that house residents on Ryder Farm.
 The Ryder Family homestead, The Sycamores, is a beautiful house with an incredible history, dating back to the 18th century.
 It follows, however, that the accommodations are rustic.
 The second housing structure, Kay Hall, was built in 1982.
-Both houses are equipped with several bathrooms with showers and working plumbing, hot water and beds with clean linens; but if a rustic environment makes you uncomfortable, SPACE may not be the right place for you.
+Both houses are equipped with several bathrooms with showers and working plumbing, hot water and beds with clean linens; but if a farm environment makes you uncomfortable, SPACE may not be the right place for you.

 Will I be sharing a bedroom and bathroom?